cedadev/ai-mini-projects/nc-archive-analysis/README.md

 - [ ] Extracting the vocabularies is quirky:
   - for "variables": we need an even deeper merge than the current merge_dicts() at depth: 2
     - probably need to go to depth: 3
+- [ ] What about when 2 files exist with different time defs in fname: YYYYMM AND YYYYMMDD ???
+ - How would we identify they are different?
+ - Need to generalise the date time when parsing?
+ - Or maybe check on other fields would say they are identical - when using start and end from inside file

 ## Creating a training dataset